BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 python gui.py
 ```
 * **Step 2**: Click "Download Embedding Model" and download a model.
 The GUI will hang.
-Wait, then proceed to the next step.
+Wait.
+Proceed to the next step.
-  * **Note**: Git clone is used to download.
-Feel free to message me if you're wondering why I didn't use the normal "cache" folder method.
-* **Step 3**: Click "Select Embedding Model Directory" and select the directory containing the model you want to use.
+* **Step 3**: Click "Select Embedding Model Directory" and select the DIRECTORY containing the model you want to use.
-* **Step 4**: Click "Choose Documents for Database" and choose one or more PDF files to put into the database.
+* **Step 4**: Click "Choose Documents for Database" and choose one or more PDF files to put in the database.
-  * **Note**: The PDFs must have had OCR done on them or have text in them already.
-Additional file types will be added in the future.
+  * Must have had OCR done on them or have text in them already.
+If you can select the text when viewing it, you're good.
 * **Step 5**: Click "Create Vector Database."
 The GUI will hang.
 Watch "CUDA" usage.
 When CUDA drops to zero, proceed to the next step.
-* **Step 6**: Open up LM Studio and load a model (remember, only Llama2-based models currently work with the vector database).
+* **Step 6**: Open up LM Studio and load a model (only Llama2-based models currently work).
 * **Step 7**: Click "Start Server" within LM Studio, enter your question, and click "Submit Question."